 where $\underline{A}:=A\alpha_1$ and $\underline{B}:=B\beta_1$. \end{theorem} \begin{remark} The above relations are clearer when stated within the semidirect product, even though they can be written within $\PaB_{e\ell\ell}^{\mathbf{\Gamma}}$ itself.
 For instance, \eqref{def:PaB:ell:G:1} can be written as

-We let the reader check that the expression for \eqref{def:PaB:ell:G:3} becomes unpleasant to write. \end{remark} \begin{proof}[Proof of the Theorem] Let $\mathcal Q^{\Gamma}_{e\ell\ell}$ be the $\PaB$-module with the above presentation, and let $\mathcal Q_{e\ell\ell}$ be the $\PaB$-module with the presentation in Theorem \ref{PaBell}.
+The expression for \eqref{def:PaB:ell:G:3} becomes unpleasant to write. \end{remark} \begin{proof}[Proof of the Theorem] Let $\mathcal Q^{\Gamma}_{e\ell\ell}$ be the $\PaB$-module with the above presentation, and let $\mathcal Q_{e\ell\ell}$ be the $\PaB$-module with the presentation in Theorem \ref{PaBell}.
 Our goal is to prove that there is an isomorphism

 of $\PaB$-modules with a $\overline{\Gamma}$-action, which is is the identity on objects.
 The result will then follow from Proposition \ref{proposition-gPeBell}.